 The restoration specialists used the colours designed in the 1950s by the designer Jiří Trnka.
 The once-grey houses with more than five centuries of history now shine with twelve different colours.

-Each exhibition has been tweaked down to the last detail according to the person who once lived there, according to the profession the person did and what fate they had.
+According to the person who once lived there, each exhibition has been tweaked down to the last detail according to the profession the person did and what fate they had.
 “We thought about the Golden Lane and its exhibitions the whole year.
-I asked for help from the Prague Castle staff; everybody I know and I myself brought some things from a waste dump.
+I asked for help from the Prague Castle staff; everybody I know, and myself brought some things from a waste dump.
 It was as if the whole nation volunteered to contribute.
 In my office suddenly lots of items started to pile up, pieces of furniture and cutlery people brought to me, sent to me or even transported here from the whole republic,” says the author of the exhibition František Kadlec, a historian and director of tourism at Prague Castle.

-“A significant portion of the exhibitions was made in the Barrandov Film studios or it comes from the deposits of the Prague Castle or other Czech museums.
+“A significant portion of the exhibitions was made in the Barrandov Film Studios or from the deposits of the Prague Castle or other Czech museums.
 But we still had to buy some things at various second-hand shops and antique shops.
-But there is one donation which truly saved us, because equipment for a goldsmith shop is impossible to find, and even if so, the price would be very high.”
+But there is one donation which truly saved us because equipment for a goldsmith shop is impossible to find, and even if so, the price would be very high.”
 Kadlec thus highlights the most important donor for the exhibition.

-The goldsmith’s is a flagship of the Golden Lane, but it was its equipment which worried the creators of the exhibition the most, because in the Czech Republic there is probably only a handful of people who could own such equipment.
+The goldsmiths is a flagship of the Golden Lane, but its equipment worried the creators of the exhibition the most because, in the Czech Republic, there is probably only a handful of people who could own such equipment.

 Thanks to the gifts from common people, for whom the Golden Lane is a symbol of the golden age of the country, it was possible to create the interiors, which really reflect the atmosphere of the old times, when the original inhabitants lived there.

 “Reconstruction of the houses and the whole lane was successful, but I have to admit the revitalisation of the interiors was even better than we expected.
-Except from the visuals the visitors will get also smells and audio experience to bring out the feeling of the old times,” says the master builder, Zdeněk Procházka.
+Except for the visuals, the visitors will get also smells and audio experience to bring out the feeling of the old times,” says the master builder, Zdeněk Procházka.